milesroberts-123/josephs-lab-manuscript-template/README.md

 `figures/` contains separate folders for main figures and supplementary figures

 You can replace `Josephs_transparent.png` with your own lab logo if you wish.

+## Labeling figures

+Give your figures a unique label with `\label{WHATEVER}`.
+This project uses the xr package so that even the supplemental figures you add to supplement.tex can be referenced with their appropriate labels in main.tex

 ## Tracked changes